JingjieX/Earnings-Estimation/README.md

 (v) has hourly labor earnings more than $W$<sub>$min$</sub> and less than $W$<sub>$max$</sub>, where we set $W$<sub>$min$</sub> to <span>$</span>2 and $W$<sub>$max$</sub> to \$400 in 1993 and adjust them for previous years using the average growth rate of nominal wages obtained from BLS,
 (vi) worked for `more than 520 hours (10 hours per week)` and `less than 5110 hours (14 hours a day, everyday)`.

-These criteria leave us with our main sample of 1270 household headers with at least twenty years of data on each.
+These criteria leave us with our main sample of 1270 individuals with at least twenty years of data on each.

 ## 1.3 Data Cleaning